Riverfront Buyer’s Guide

 Perhaps with no other type of property are there more potential pitfalls or as much enjoyment as with riverfront property.
 The task of choosing the property that best suits your family’s needs and that will appreciate over time can be daunting.
 This guide is a breakdown of some important factors that should be taken into account when considering the purchase of riverfront real estate in Michigan.

 Let’s get right down to the nitty gritty.
 Trying to determine the fair market value of riverfront property is definitely more of an art than a science.
 In many segments of the market, a buyer can just look at the 10 other nearly identical homes in a nearly identical setting and get a pretty good idea of what the subject’s value may be.
 Unfortunately, we’re dealing with properties that may be unlike anything that has sold in recent years.
 Having said that, there are a number of factors that directly affect the value of a riverfront property that do not come into play on normal residential property.
 We’ll list a number of these characteristics below in order of their importance to the property’s value.
 The more of these qualities the property has, the more it is going to cost.
-If a buyer has an unlimited budget, they are most likely hoping to find a property that has the best all of these attributes.
+If a buyer has an unlimited budget, they are most likely hoping to find a property that has the best of each one of these attributes.
 For someone working within a specific budget, there will probably have to be a decision made as to which of the qualities are most important to them.
 Keep in mind when reading this, however, that “one man’s trash is truly another man’s treasure”.
 Every buyer has different taste and it is up to the purchaser to decide for themselves which is the best property for them.

 Most buyers in our market are looking to get away from the crowds that they deal with in their normal day to day life.
 A property doesn’t necessarily have to be a large acreage parcel in order to provide privacy, but more often, smaller parcels will be in areas of higher development